 This series has been re-printed and is still widely available.

 Some of the titles include: Dunbi the Owl, How the Kangaroos got Their Tails, The Bat and the Crocodile and How the Birds got Their Colours.

 Many thanks to Magabala Books who sent me the first three books featured for review purposes.
 Magabala are Australia’s oldest Indigenous publishing house.
 They are a not-for-profit dedicated to preserving and celebrating Indigenous culture.

-When I purchase my books, I use Booktopia.
-Their prices are competitive and their delivery is prompt.
-The images of each book will take you to the Australian based online bookstore Booktopia.
+The images and titles of each book will take you to the Australian based online bookstore Booktopia.
 As a Booktopia Affiliate, purchases clicked through from my blog result in a small commission.
 You do not pay any extra for your books!
-Commission is used to maintain Oh Creative Day and a portion of commissions made is donated to the Touched By Olivia Foundation.
-Happy Reading!
+Commission is used to maintain Oh Creative Day.
+For more information, you can read my Disclosure Policy here.